 Mac OS Copland and Apple’s existential crisis

 Copland was basically an existential nightmare at Apple.
 In his great (and long-overdue-an-update) book Apple Confidential, author Owen Linzmayer titles his chapter on the project “The Copland Crisis” with good reason.

 For years, Apple users and employees (rightly) claimed that Macs offered a far better user experience than the one “enjoyed” by PC owners.
-When word started to spread about Windows 95, Apple knew it needed to dramatically rethink its operating system to stay ahead of what Microsoft was doing.
+When word started to spread about Windows 95, Apple knew it needed to dramatically rethink its operating system to stay ahead of Microsoft’s advances.

 The Mac operating system didn’t just need to stay slightly ahead, either.
 With Macs costing considerably more than PCs, but shrinking in terms of market share, Cupertino needed to really push things forward.

 Apple announced Mac OS Copland in March 1994.
 Named after American composer Aaron Copland, it was to be a full top-to-bottom rethink of Mac OS, years before Steve Jobs did that with the UNIX-based OS X.

 It included a lot of features that will seem familiar to users today.
 These included a Spotlight-esque “live search” in the toolbar and more comprehensive multitasking.
 It even allowed different users to log in, each with different desktops and permissions.
 While this is commonplace today, at the time it was unheard of.

 Users could choose the theme they liked best.
 Options included a Dark Mode-style futuristic look and a brighter, more kid-friendly theme.
 Visual flourishes extended to an interface using 3D shading and color in a way entirely new to Macs.

 Similar to the functionality of today’s Dock, or Windows’ taskbar, Copland made it possible to minimize windows by dragging them to the bottom of the screen, where they became tabs.
 Another big change: Apple designed Copland to be PowerPC native, with older programs running through an emulator.

 So what went wrong with Mac OS Copland?